hyphacoop/cosmos-ansible/docs/Playbook-Variables.md

 - *The file will not be copied if there already is an existing file with the same length.
 - **Configure DNS before provisioning.
-- *** Useful to make sure all services start up, recommended for initial deployment.
+- ***Recommended for initial deployment: this makes sure all services start up and pending system updates are applied.